EnshaednHiker/tessellated-security-command-line-package/README.md

 6. With your tessel plugged in via usb to your computer, type `tessellated-security` in your command line program and hit enter.
 You will then be prompted to enter a token.
 Paste in your token you copied from your account page on the Tessellated Security website.
 Hit enter.
 Your tessel will then take about 2 to 3 minutes to get set up on and push over the files to make the system work.
 Once the process is over, you can unplug your tessel from your computer and install it on your door of choice.
 Now, whenever that tessel is connected to power and wifi, your security system will run, and you will receive emails noting each time that door opens.

-7. Go to [this repo on GitHub](https://github.com/EnshaednHiker/tessellated-security) to see a video of the setting up the system demoing it action.
+7. Go to [this repo on GitHub](https://github.com/EnshaednHiker/tessellated-security) to see a video of setting up the system and a demo showing it in action.